rnben/app/README.md

  using ldflags to set version information for go applications

 # v2
-just tag: auto use commit
+Just tag: auto to use commit, not tag
-tag + path:
+Tag + path: must +/v2
+Standard: